PLAY THERAPY & PARENTING SUPPORT

 You need more support

-You feel difficult emotions related to your child’s struggles such as anger, frustration, sadness, guilt or shame
+You feel difficult emotions related to your child’s struggles (i.e. anger, frustration, sadness or shame)

 Issues Addressed Include